wpilibsuite/frc-docs/source/docs/software/getting-started/macos-setup.rst

 The tools (except the Driver Station and the roboRIO Imaging Tool) will run natively on a Mac.

-.. note:: Note: if you have the alpha release of VSCode for FRC installed, you\
+.. note:: If you have the alpha release of VSCode for FRC installed, you\
  should uninstall it before proceeding or create a new VSCode\
  install.
 Failing to do this will have both versions installed at the\
  same time causing things to not operate properly.\